THE MUDDLE FAMILIES

 Harry probably then retired in about 1933, as the Kelly’s Directories of 1934 & 1937 show him as living at Avenir, Slipshatch Road, Reigate.
 Harry was still living at Avenir when he died in South-East Surrey registration district, at the age of 81, and was buried with his first wife and son in grave N32 of Reigate Cemetery on 12 October 1957.
 The Kelly’s Directory of 1959 shows Mrs Muddle living at Avenir.
 Lillian died in South-East Surrey registration district at the age of 93, and she was buried with her husband and stepson in grave N32 of Reigate Cemetery on 12 March 1974.

 Harry and Emma’s second child was Raymond Henry Muddle whose birth was registered in Reigate registration district during the 3rd quarter of 1908.
-Raymond died at the age of five, and he was buried with his mother in grave N32 of Reigate Cemetery on 8 June 1914 .
+Raymond's mother died in early 1911 and in the census of 2 April 1911 Raymond, at the age of 2, together with his father and his sister, was living with his father's parents, William and Ann Muddle, at the Prince of Wales public house in Nutley Lane, Reigate.
+Raymond died at the age of five, and he was buried with his mother in grave N32 of Reigate Cemetery on 8 June 1914.

 Edith died at her home, Suo Marte, at the age of 79, and she was buried in plot GX52 of Sutton Cemetery on 24 September 1957.
 The Telephone Directory for Outer London (Surrey) of 1958 listed Frederick as still living at 95 Gander Green Lane.
 Four years after Edith’s death Frederick died at his home, Suo Marte, at the age of 82 and he was buried with his wife in plot GX52 of Sutton Cemetery on 23 December 1961.

-Frederick and Edith’s second child was Louisa May Muddle, known as Louie, who was born in Croydon registration district on 26 December 1903.
+Frederick and Edith’s second child was Louisa May Muddle, known as Louie, who was born at Upper Norwood in Surrey on 26 December 1903.
+In the census of 2 April 1911 Louisa, at the age of 7, was living with her parents at 30 Oakhill Road in Sutton, Surrey.
 On her 25th birthday, 26 December 1928, Louisa married 30-year-old William John Gallington, known as Billy, at St Dunstan’s Church, Cheam, Surrey.

 William was the son of Robert and Elizabeth Gallington, and he had been born at Leith in Scotland on 13 July 1898.
 He had served as a carpenter in the Merchant Navy and his Service Certificate described him as 5ft 8in tall with brown hair, brown eyes and to have a tattoo of clasped hands on his left forearm.
 After leaving the navy William joined the construction company of Robert McAlpine (later to become Alfred McAlpine) where he progressed rapidly and became responsible for the wooden parts of construction projects.
 It was in this capacity that he was sent to work on the Sutton to Wimbledon railway line that run opposite Louisa's home in Gander Green Lane, and he found lodgings with Louisa and her parents.
 William and Louisa were attracted to each other with the result that Louisa, who had been engaged to someone else, became pregnant and they married.